 This not only coherently relates the concepts of aggregate demand & supply back to the balance sheet bsed sectoral accounting framework, which MMT does not yet do as far as I can tell.
 It also integrates Keynes’ thoughts on the role of the interest rate in relation to expected net yields on real assets (investment goods), while Mosler’s claim seems to contradict Keynes here.
 The model is only very abstract and would need to be specified by including the private household sector, assumptions about their typical portfolio choices, a closer look at the components of net yields on nonfin. investment goods (including wages, for ex.) etc., but the basic patterns of this view have hopefully become clear in this short description.

-The debate over‚ which of them is true and which is false‘ becomes unneccessary and can be recognized as blocking integrative progress/learning, (like many other ‘true vs. false‘ debates over economists hasty overgeneralizations), because it avoids asking the question, which statement applies to which specific set of situations‘).
-Within the framework shortly sketched above, both are true AND false – true for the situations where they apply, false for those where they do not apply.
+The debate over which of them is ‘true’ and which is ‘false’ becomes unneccessary and can be recognized as blocking integrative progress/learning, because it avoids asking the question: ‘which statement applies to which specific set of situations‘.
+Within the framework shortly sketched above, both are true AND false – true for those situations where they apply, false for those situations where they do not apply.
 By specifying their respective areas of applicability, we see more clearly; by fighting for binary true/false beliefs, we block and avoid seeing more clearly.

 I’m not a professional economist, so I don’t have the time and resources to engage in constant debate with professionals, or translate Stützel’s entire work.
 I would have no chance whatsoever anyway against their skilled rhetorical manouvers.
 However, I do take the freedom as a citizen to express doubt to economists’ claims if I see good reasons for that, whether they come from orthodox or heterodox economist.
 I also take the freedom to read economists whom I feel made significant contributions to some progress in understanding.